kbilsted/NotepadPlusPlusPluginPack.Net/README.md

 # NppPlugin .NET package for VS2015 and beyond...

+What is this?
+Its a simple template for very fast and easy building plugins for Notepad++ in C#/.Net

 This is a fork of UFO's plugin package updated for VS2015

 [![Build status](https://ci.appveyor.com/api/projects/status/5f0ui9y2ujugh6wt/branch/master?svg=true)](https://ci.appveyor.com/project/kbilsted/notepadpluspluspluginpack-net/branch/master)